chaosgene/data-structures/README.md

 Implementations of various data structures and algorithms using C++.

-Includes assignment course-work for Binghamton University course in data structures and algorithms.
+Includes assignment course-work for Binghamton University coursework in data structures and algorithms.

 *Following rules (Watson Academic Honesty Policy) apply for students and other members of Binghamton University. http://goo.gl/XvMLMi